meltano/meltano/docs/src/_contribute/api.md

 - `envs/*/service/*`
 - `envs/*/jobs/*`

-As hypothetical on how the spec might evolve, we may also end up organize around a `job` as resource or the like.
+As a hypothetical on how the spec might evolve, we may also end up organize around a `job` as resource or the like.
 Nesting under a `jobs` collection might look more like:

 - `envs/*/jobs/*`
   - `envs/*/jobs/run` (potentially a custom verb - need to support ad hoc `meltano run`  like invocations, where the submitting client doesn't know what the job IDs will be)